flych3r/voice-api/README.md

-# Agendador Voice Server
+# Voice API

-This is the server responsible for STT and TTS
+This is the API responsible for STT and TTS

 The endpoins are: